AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 |                       | type or a task object.                              |
 +-----------------------+-----------------------------------------------------+

-In all cases, the size information is in bits.
+For the first three attributes, the size is measured in bits.
+In the case of :ada:`Storage_Size`, the size is measured in storage elements.
 Note that the size information depends your target architecture.
 We'll discuss some examples to better understand the differences among those attributes.

 Size attribute and aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^^